vinceimbat/vinceimbat/content/thoughts/minimum viable brand.md

 It is better to avoid creating one’s cage and allow the organic process of creating to lead the way to one’s true identity.

-This is related to [[thoughts/tiago forte]]’s admotion to delay commiting to something until the last minute.
+This is related to [[tiago forte]]’s admotion to delay commiting to something until the last minute.

 Here is [[My minimum viable brand]].